EdwardSalkield/gremlins-photobot/README.md

 ## License
-This project is licensed under GPLv3 - see the LICENSE.md file for details.
+This project is licensed under GPLv3 - see the COPYING file for details.